Higher resolution image of FRT 2023 cohort in the Embassy office, Indonesia

 Developing and applying new untargeted methods in metabolomics to rapidly and comprehensively characterise conjugated biomarkers by mass spectrometry.
 The project will develop new instrumental and data analysis methods to identify and characterise these biomarkers and apply these in areas such as drug development for diabetes treatment or the detection of drugs in sports.

-Background in chemistry and mass spectrometry required.
+Background in chemistry and mass spectrometry is required.
 Experience in metabolomics, coding and chemical synthesis is beneficial but not essential.

-Professor Malcolm McLeod
+Prof Malcolm McLeod

 Characterizing defect sites in functional materials and catalysts using Multidimensional Electron Paramagnetic Resonance # * ^